 Diwali’s rituals symbolize the inner light that protects us from spiritual darkness, so telling someone “may your life be as bright and colorful as the lights of Diwali” is definitely appropriate and in tune with the spirit of the celebration.

-Diwali’s beauty and its inclusiveness are displayed boldly in five celebratory days that represent the struggle against evil and the fact that good will always win.
+A bold display of Diwali’s beauty and inclusivity throughout the five days represents the struggle of good against evil and rejoices in the fact that good will always triumph over evil.

 The first day of Diwali is known as ‘Dhanteras’ or the worship of wealth.
-Goddess Lakshmi is worshipped on this day and it is considered an auspicious day to make big ticket purchases.
-It is India’s version of Black Friday.
-On this day our printing studio is given a deep clean to make it ready for the festivities that ensue.
+Many worship Goddess Lakshmi on this day, and many consider this an auspicious day for big-ticket purchases.
+You might call this India’s version of Black Friday.

-In India, the Saffron Marigold design studio is decorated with masses of marigold flowers, clay lamps, and intricate patterns using colored sand.
+In India, we decorate the Saffron Marigold design studio with masses of marigold flowers, clay lamps, and intricate patterns using colored sand.

-The third day is considered to be the main Diwali festival.
-The day is devoted to goddess Lakshmi, who is ardently and exuberantly worshipped on this day.
+The third day is typically the main Diwali festival.
+People worship goddess Lakshmi ardently and exuberantly on this day.

 At our studio, the Lakshmi Pooja (worship, invoking blessings) extends to the printing tables, wood blocks, sewing machines and all other tools and implements that are used to make our linens.
 All the artisans who work with us are honored and receive sweets and gifts.